selmeczya/SlidingPuzzleGame/README.md

 # SlidingPuzzleGame

-In this small 3x3 sliding pictures puzzle game - written in React - the player's goal is to complete the picture by sliding tiles to the empty space.
+In this small 3x3 sliding pictures puzzle game - written in React - the player's goal is to complete the big picture by sliding tiles to the empty space.

 Screenshot: